OSBORNE HOUSE

 See & Do

 Snowdonia is a fabulous place for walks and mountain train rides.
-Alternatively take a ride on the Great Orme cable car, ten minutes from the hotel, or spend a day clambering over the turrets and ramparts of Conwy Castle.
-Visit nearby Portmeirion, setting for the cult TV series The Prisoner.
+The Snowdonia National Park is a mere 20 minute drive, so take your walking boots to stride out in the Snowdonia National Park, or conquer Mount Snowdon by mountain railway instead.
+Take a ride on the Great Orme tramway, ten minutes from the hotel, spend a day clambering over the ramparts of Conwy Castle, or visit nearby Portmeirion, setting for the cult TV series The Prisoner.

 Shop